h0mbre/h0mbre.github.io/_posts/2019-05-13-SLAE_Polymorphic_Shellcode.md

 	pop ebx				; Step 4, we just replaced a simple xchg opcode with 4 lines of push/pops
 ```

 As you can see from the comments, we had to add some nonsense since the original code was pretty clean.
-I **did** find a line that wasn't needed which I deleted so that was somewhat gratifying to increase the code's efficiency in at least some way.
+I **did** find a line that wasn't needed that I deleted, so we did improve efficiency in at least one instance.

 Let's assemble and link our code:
 ```terminal_session